jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 chord improvisation,
 and harmonizing melody lines.

+Shapes are included for the most commonly used chords, major, minor, and dominant seventh (although seventh chords are not actually "triads").

 ### First-string root treble triad

 The treble triad with its root on the first string is derived from the E CAGED shape.